kaushalmodi/ox-hugo/test/site/content/posts/invalid-nocites.md

 meta-data.
 But they are invalid as they don't exist in any of the bibliography files.

-But that generations neither a Pandoc warning nor error.
+But that generates neither a Pandoc warning nor error.

 As the final Pandoc output Markdown ends up with **no** references, the Pandoc output is discarded, and the original `ox-hugo` output is used